 Anyone can generate a few buyer leads, but if you want to succeed, you’re going to need a steady stream of leads every week.
-Since so many leads have a long sales cycle, you’re going to have to nurture your new leads too.
-Send your buyer leads valuable information on the home buying process using a eye-catching email template.
+Keep in mind that these buyers are going to eventually turn into sellers too, so investing in your buyer lead funnel now creates opportunities for multiple transactions down the road.

 Got more real estate questions?
 Check out The Close’s exclusive Real Estate Agent Mastermind Group for a place to get fantastic real estate advice and conversation in your news feed every day.